mattsherwood87/CoNNECT/docs/source/administration/booking.rst

    MRI Calender highlighted on the WSU CoNNECT lab website.

-Step 3: Once into the MRI Calender, select view by week on the drop down menu to the upper right quadrant of the calender.
+#.
+Once into the MRI Calender, select view by week on the drop down menu to the upper right quadrant of the calender.

 .. figure:: ./_images/mri.calender.month.png
    :align:  center